PatrickMall/Project-2---Chuck-Norris-Joke-Generator-in-React/README.md

 );
 ```

-Here is a snippet form the CSS that I used to create the smooth transitions between hover states that gave my application a very nice transition.
+Here is a snippet from the CSS that I used to create the smooth transitions between flagged states that gave my application a very nice transition.

 ```css
 .remove-flagged {